May 20, 2025

 The project is a collaborative effort among agencies throughout the watershed, including vision and guidance from the Barnegat Bay Partnership, Ocean County Parks, US Fish and Wildlife, NJ Fish and Wildlife, NJDEP, NJDOT Office of Marine Resources, Ducks Unlimited, and NOAA.
 The Stevens Institute of Technology, renowned for their expertise in marine engineering and hydrodynamics, has been engaged as the primary partner to conduct comprehensive site assessments, collect data on shoreline changes, water levels, wave patterns, and more.
 This data will inform the design and implementation of effective restoration strategies.

-erosion along the banks of Page
+erosion along the banks of Page's Point at Cattus Island County Park

 Beyond ecological benefits, the restoration project serves to protect nearby neighborhoods from tidal flooding and erosion.
 Page’s Point acts as a natural breakwater, shielding areas like Shelter Cove Park, which encompasses over 800 homes and several businesses.
 By reinforcing the shoreline, the project aims to enhance the resilience of both natural habitats and human communities.